higra/Higra/readme.md

 make
 ```

-Sometimes, cmake gets confused when several Python versions are installed in the system.
+Sometimes, cmake gets confused when several Python versions are installed on the system.
 You can specify which version to use with `-DPYTHON_EXECUTABLE:FILEPATH=/PATH-TO-PYTHON/python`, e.g.

 ```